-The proposed project locations were assessed according to the original localized health impacts method.
-The assessment shows that one new project site is located within a high-risk community.
-This finding indicates that one of the communities near the proposed project locations is at a higher risk of adverse health effects from pollution.
-However, staff does not anticipate a significant increase in local pollutants and found no indication that the updated project site locations identified in this LHI Report would negatively affect community health.
-Moreover, a net benefit from the proposed electric vehicle charging project may be realized for the surrounding community due to associated reductions in harmful criteria air pollutants, toxic air contaminants, and greenhouse gas emissions.
+The proposed project location is assessed according to the original LHI method.
+The assessment shows that the proposed project location is located within a high-risk community.
+However, staff found no indication that the updated project site location identified in this LHI Report would negatively affect community health.
+Staff does not anticipate a significant increase in local pollutants, and impacts on the community will remain positive in terms of cleaner air and reduced greenhouse gases.